paranext/usfm-tools/README.md

     - The `style` attribute may contain a `choice` of all the marker names associated with that marker type
     - The `style` attribute may contain a `ref` pointing to a `choice` of all the marker names associated with that marker type
     - If there is not a `style` attribute, the element's `name` is the marker type and the marker name
-  - (`marker.isIndependentClosingMarkerFor`; `marker.independentClosingMarkers`) additional independent closing marker that goes with another other marker
+  - (`marker.isIndependentClosingMarkerFor`; `marker.independentClosingMarkers`) additional independent closing marker that goes with another marker
     - Check for marker type element direct children `usfm:ptag` or `usfm:tag` with text content and create a simple marker (no attributes or whatnot from the other markers of this marker type) whose name is the text content of the tag.
 Like `esbe` in `sidebar` marker type
   - (`marker.isClosingMarkerOptional`) closing marker should not usually be output to USFM if the `usfm:endtag` has `noout="true"`
   - (`marker.description`) get comments of what the marker represents from `a:documentation` right after the `style` attribute or from an XML comment right after the `style` attribute